 The Management department offers several study abroad programs that allow Management majors to earn credit toward the BBA-MGMT degree.

-Cuba – Travel to this unique destination and see first-hand the Cuban government’s efforts to promote entrepreneurship and private-sector growth.
+Chile – Travel to this unique destination and see first-hand the country’s efforts to promote entrepreneurship and private-sector growth.

 Finland – Gain valuable knowledge in conducting international business in Nordic countries through time spent in Helsinki and a jaunt to Russia.